interysy/4th-year-project-string-matching-visualiser/docs/timelog.md

 * *3 hours* Refactoring current codebase to use the decorator pattern, which not only got rid of the bug I was attempting to remove earlier, but I was able to add code that dynamically draws more on the canvas if necessary

 ### 31 October
-* *1 hour* Adding all changes so far to the repository and merging with main (I have decided to omit staging, as it has not brought much value over the last few weeks)
+* *1 hour* Adding all changes so far to the repository and merging with the main (I have decided to omit staging, as it has not brought much value over the last few weeks)
 * *0.5 hours* Preparation for supervisor meeting
 * *0.5 hours* Supervisor meeting